coveo/source.coveo.com/_posts/2019-04-03-lightning-web-components.md

 ### Jeremie Robert

+> At Coveo for over a year, I am constantly working at better integrating Coveo with the Salesforce platform.
+Using Salesforce technologies (Apex, Visualforce, Aura, and now LWC) and other web technologies (ES6, TypeScript, CSS, and SASS) I build solutions that can be personalized by our clients and that respect the highest standards in terms of quality.

 ### Louis Bompart

+> I've been a Software Developer at Coveo since August 2017, working mostly on the front-end side of the Salesforce integration and also the tooling associated with that project.
+I've started my web development learning process with [Polymer](https://www.polymer-project.org/) around early 2015 and I've been convinced of the potential of Web Components since then.

 ### Andre Theriault

+> I've been part of the Salesforce Integration team for 4 years now as a developer.
+Most of my experience before that was as a backend software engineer.
+With Salesforce's efforts to use newer techs and up to date web standards, I learned to enjoy the frontend aspect of it all.
+It also got me interested in other frontend frameworks like "React" and Vue.js" and I was please to discover that Salesforce was planning to get more inline with current web standards with LWC.

 ### Etienne Rocheleau

-At Coveo for about 4 years, my main job consists of the exploration of all new technology from Salesforce.
+> At Coveo for 4 years, my job consists of the exploration of all new technology from Salesforce.
 I am always looking for new ways to integrate Coveo with Salesforce to create a better experience for users.
 I produce a lot of demos, POCs, and prototypes as part of my exploration and I really love when people find new and interesting ways to use Coveo to solve an issue they have.
-I am very familiar with Salesforce technologies (Aura, Apex, Visualforce, etc.) and outside of that, I have experience with JavaScript/TypeScript and some web frameworks such as React, Angular and others.
+I am very familiar with Salesforce technologies (Aura, Apex, Visualforce, Lightning, etc.) and outside of that, I have experience with JavaScript/TypeScript and some web frameworks such as React, Angular and others.

 ## Why switch to LWC when you are so involved with Aura?

-We have about 5 years of experience with the Aura framework from Salesforce.
+We have about 3-4 years of experience with the Aura framework from Salesforce.
 Coveo was an early adopter of this new framework when it was announced and we jumped on the idea of creating these new Lightning components quickly.
 The majority of our Coveo for Salesforce integration's frontend is created using the Aura framework.
 So why decide to jump on this new framework when we already have a lot of experience with Aura?

 > We saw an opportunity to streamline our integration and I think this was the deciding factor.
 We are a growing team for the Salesforce integration and after my initial exploration of the LWC framework I was convinced that it would allow for a much quicker development lifecycle, especially because we were embracing more the `sfdx` methodology at the same time.
 The opportunity was also there to reduce the ramp-up time for any new member of the team to learn to be productive with Salesforce technologies.
 Since all the development is made with mainly HTML/JavaScript, it was a lot quicker to try new things and verify the feasibility of a new feature we wanted to develop.

 \- Etienne

 > From a developer point of view, switching from Aura to LWC meant an access to better tools and following current web standards.
 We had put a lot of efforts to be able to have relatively good tests with Aura components, but with LWC it was part of the framework which in turn would mean a faster release cycle and higher product quality.
-To compare both, with Aura we could mainly do integration tests and we had to deploy the code to a Salesforce organization in order to test it.
-With LWC I knew we could do local unit tests which meant a lot faster developement.
+To compare both, with Aura we could mainly do integration tests but we had to deploy the code to a Salesforce organization in order to test it.
+With LWC I knew we could do local unit tests which meant a lot quicker developement.
 >
 > Also because I was already used to other web frameworks, I liked the simplicity of the boilerplate needed for LWC.
 Compared to Aura from a readability standpoint, LWC is better because of how the code is written.
 It makes the code clearer and clearer code means less mistakes.